kibook/s1kd-tools/s1kd-metadata/README.md

 -f
 When editing metadata, overwrite the module.
 The default is to output the modified module to stdout.

+-l
+Lists all available metadata with a short description of each.
+Specify specific metadata to describe with the -n option.

 -n &lt;name&gt;
 The name of the piece of metadata to fetch.
 This option can be specified multiple times to fetch multiple pieces of metadata.
 If -n is not specified, all available metadata names are printed with their values.
 This output can be sent to a text file, edited, and then specified with the -c option as a means of editing metadata in any text editor.